poseidon/typhoon/README.md

 ## Social Contract

 Typhoon is not a product, trial, or free-tier.
-It is not run by a company, does not offer support or services, and does not accept or make any money.
-It is not associated with any operating system or platform vendor.
+Typhoon does not offer support, services, or charge money.
+And Typhoon is independent of operating system or platform vendors.

 Typhoon clusters will contain only [free](https://www.debian.org/intro/free) components.
 Cluster components will not collect data on users without their permission.

-## Donations
+## Sponsors

-Typhoon does not accept money donations.
-Instead, we encourage you to donate to one of [these organizations](https://github.com/poseidon/typhoon/wiki/Donations) to show your appreciation.
+Poseidon's Github [Sponsors](https://github.com/sponsors/poseidon) support the infrastructure and operational costs of providing Typhoon.
+If you'd like your company here, please contact dghubble at psdn.io.

-* [DigitalOcean](https://www.digitalocean.com/) kindly provides credits to support Typhoon test clusters.
+* [DigitalOcean](https://www.digitalocean.com/) kindly provides us cloud credits